AliChoukatli/CyberShield-Enterprise/04_AzureAD_Sync_&_Endpoint_Security/Documentation/02_Intune_Device_Enrollment.md

-# ✅ Device Enrollment in Microsoft Intune (MDM)
+# 📲 Microsoft Intune – Device Enrollment & Auto-Registration

+### 📝 Introduction

+This section guides you through enrolling Windows devices into **Microsoft Intune** for centralized management and security enforcement.
+After hybrid joining your devices to Azure AD, the next step is enabling **automatic MDM enrollment** via Group Policy and ensuring DNS resolution and connectivity to Microsoft services.

+Whether deploying new machines or onboarding existing endpoints, this process allows IT admins to manage device compliance, apply security baselines, and monitor assets directly from the **Microsoft Endpoint Manager Admin Center**.

+---

-### 🎯 Objective
+## 🎯 Objective
-Ensure all devices are enrolled in Intune for centralized management, security, and compliance monitoring.
+Ensure all Windows devices are automatically enrolled into Intune using Azure AD credentials via Group Policy, allowing centralized compliance and configuration enforcement.

 ---